-Antarctica and Southern Ocean environments are facing increasing pressure from multiple threats.
-The SCAR Scientific Research Programme (SRP) - Integrated Science to Inform Antarctic and Southern Ocean Conservation (Ant-ICON) - will foster, facilitate and coordinate high-quality transdisciplinary research to support conservation and management of Antarctica, the Southern Ocean and the sub-Antarctic in the context of current and future change impacts.
+Antarctic and Southern Ocean environments are facing increasing pressure from multiple threats.
+The SCAR Scientific Research Programme (SRP) - Integrated Science to Inform Antarctic and Southern Ocean Conservation (Ant-ICON) - will foster, facilitate and coordinate high-quality transdisciplinary research to support and inform conservation and management of Antarctica, the Southern Ocean and the sub-Antarctic.

-The fundamental role of SCAR in the Antarctic Treaty system (ATS), as the primary provider of independent and objective scientific advice, is increasingly being recognised and utilized1.
-Ant-ICON will be a central mechanism in maintaining and supporting this role, with the Committee for Environmental Protection (CEP) and the Scientific Committee for the Conservation of Antarctic Marine Living Resources (SC-CAMLR) being key end users.
-Research outputs are also likely to be relevant to National Programs, the Council of Managers of National Antarctic Programs (COMNAP), the International Association of Antarctic Tour Operators (IAATO) and non-governmental organisations (NGOs).
+The fundamental role of SCAR in the Antarctic Treaty System (ATS), as the primary provider of independent and objective scientific advice, is increasingly being recognised and utilized.
+Ant-ICON will be a key provider of outputs to maintain and support this role, with the Committee for Environmental Protection (CEP) and the Scientific Committee for the Conservation of Antarctic Marine Living Resources (SC-CAMLR) being key stakeholders.
+Research outputs are also likely to be relevant to National Antarctic Programmes (NAPs), the Council of Managers of National Antarctic Programs (COMNAP), managers of sub-Antarctic Islands, the International Association of Antarctica Tour Operators (IAATO) and non-governmental organisations (NGOs).
+Ant-ICON will work closely with the SCAR Standing Committee on the Antarctic Treaty System (SC-ATS) to ensure outputs are provided in a form suitable for policy forums and decision-makers.

 The proposed research will build on work conducted under the existing generation of SRPs.
-Ant-ICON will assess current states; forecast change across multiple temporal- and spatial scales; identify vulnerable species, ecosystems and environments; quantify threats; and inform the development of practical mitigation strategies.
+Ant-ICON will assess current states, forecast change across multiple temporal and spatial scales, identify at risk species, ecosystems and environments, identify and quantify multiple stressors and threats, and inform the development of practical mitigation strategies.
 Research outputs will be used to inform contemporary and future decision-making regarding the environmental management of Antarctica, the Southern Ocean and the sub-Antarctic.

-Ant-ICON research will complement existing SCAR Groups as well as new initiatives as they develop, including the new SRPs.
+Ant-ICON research will complement existing SCAR Groups as well as new initiatives as they develop, including other SRPs.
 This complementarity will be achieved through cross-membership on Steering Committees, the joint development of key objectives, and the identification of potential synergies and collaborative research.

-To address the objectives, Ant-ICON will be structured around 3 primary research themes (R1-R3), and one synthesis theme (S1), which will coordinate outputs for policy forums and decision-makers:
+To address the objectives, Ant-ICON will be structured around three primary research themes (R1-R3), and one synthesis theme (S1):

-- R1 Current state and future projections of Antarctic systems, species and functions - R2 Sustainability and impact mitigation of human activities in the Antarctic region - R3 Socio-ecological approaches to Antarctic and Southern Ocean conservation - S1 Science synthesis to inform decision-making and policy development
+- R1 Current state and future projections of Antarctic systems, species and functions - R2 Sustainability and impact mitigation of human activities in the Antarctic region - R3 Socio-ecological approaches to Antarctic and Southern Ocean conservation

+S1 - Science synthesis for decision-making and policy development

-Each theme will have key research questions, which will encompass SCAR Horizon Scan questions and other emerging issues that are considered priority research areas by key end users, policy makers, the SCAR scientific community or other relevant stakeholders.
+Each theme will have key research questions, which will encompass SCAR Horizon Scan questions and other emerging issues that are considered priority research areas by end users, policy makers, the SCAR scientific community or other relevant stakeholders.